NLVillazon/NLVillazon.github.io/_posts/2024-06-04-Association-Rule-Learning.md

 As an example - we search for any products that associate strongly with "New Zealand" products.
 There appeared to be *some* relationship between New Zealand wines and other New Zealand wines, but what was also interesting was that New Zealand wines seemed to be more associated with French & South American wines than they were with Australian Wines.

 New Zealand & Australia are often grouped together, but in terms of wine this wouldn't make sense - perhaps because of the difference climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
-This is only a hypothesis for now - we will need to take this back to the client and get their category experts to help us interpret it!
+This is only a hypothesis for now - we will need to take this back to the client and get their category experts to help us interpret it.

 <br>
 <br>

 ### Growth/Next Steps <a name="overview-growth"></a>

 As this is first & foremost an exploratory project, we will take back the results to the client Category Managers & discuss the results, our views on how these insights can be actioned best, and any considerations that need to be taken into account when interpreting.